CasimirKaPazi/balhukbar/Grammar.md

 ### Nominal Tense-Aspect

 Nouns may be prefixed for tense.
 This tense is independent from the copula and only denotes the state of the object/property at the given time it was observed.
 Therefor they can be translated as former- and future-.
-As in "Future-Buddah" when talking about someone who, in the course of the narration, will attain enlightenment.
+As in "Future-Buddha" when talking about someone who, in the course of the narration, will attain enlightenment.

 | past | future |
 | ---- | ------ |